incognitochain/incognito-cli/commands.md

    TRANSACTIONS:
-     checkreceiver  Check if an OTA key is a receiver of a transaction. convert        Convert UTXOs of an account w.r.t a tokenID. convertall     Convert UTXOs of an account for all assets. send           Send an amount of PRV or token from one wallet to another wallet.
+     checkreceiver  Check if an OTA key is a receiver of a transaction. convert        Convert UTXOs of an account w.r.t a tokenID. send           Send an amount of PRV or token from one wallet to another wallet.

 GLOBAL OPTIONS: